cjmaxik/poweramp-sync/README.md

-# Rating Sync for Poweramp
+# Ratings Sync for Poweramp

 > Another way to categorize rated music

 ## Use case

-1. Poweramp with "Like/Dislike" option enabled.
+1. Poweramp with "Like/Dislike" option enabled
-2. Music folder synced with your PC (Resilio Sync or similar).
+2. Music folder synced with your PC (Resilio Sync or similar)

 ## How it works

-- Using Poweramp's backup feature, we export track rating data.
+- Using Poweramp's backup feature, we export track ratings data
-- **Liked (5 stars)** tracks will be moved to `rated_subsolder`. **Disliked (1 star)** tracks will be deleted.
+- **Liked (5 stars)** tracks will be moved to `rated_subsolder`. **Disliked (1 star)** tracks will be deleted

 ## Sync folder schema